openscm/openscm/docs/usage.rst

 property called ``parameters`` using one of the following functions:

 ..
-    TODO Update to new interface
+    TODO: update to new interface

 - :func:`~openscm.core.ParameterSet.get_scalar_view` returns a
   read-only view to a scalar ("number") parameter